wisp3rwind/sya/README.md

 ## Installation (short)

 `sya` is a python package, as such the easiest way to install it is through `pip`.
-The package also includes an xample configuration file.
+The package also includes an example configuration file.
 There's an Arch PKGBUILD on the [AUR](???).

 I automate backups through `systemd` timers and services, corresponding example